Diary of a Wimpy Kid: Big Shot: Plot

-The book starts with Greg reminiscing about his bad experience with sports and why he quit them as he and sports just don’t mix.
+The book starts with Greg reminiscing about his bad experience with sports and why he quit them, as he and sports don’t mix.
 After learning about a Sports Day at school, where the winning homeroom gets a Friday off, he decides to train for the upcoming event.

-He attempts to go to the gym with his father Frank, but they are both kicked out due to Greg making too much noise.
+He attempts to go to the gym with his father, Frank, but they are both kicked out due to Greg making too much noise.

-Sports Day turns out to be a large disaster, as teachers trade students to give them an advantage, and students are paid to fail in the game, and ultimately, the lunch staff wins the Friday off.
+Sports Day turns out to be a large disaster, as teachers trade students to give them an advantage, and students are paid to fail in the game, and ultimately, the lunch staff wins a Friday off.
 Due to the janitors having to take care of lunch, the principal is forced to give everyone a Friday off.
-Greg is sluggish after the catastrophe, but Greg's mom Susan encourages him to give sports one more try, as he reluctantly signs up for basketball.
+Greg is sluggish after the catastrophe, but his mom, Susan, encourages him to give sports one more try, as he reluctantly signs up for basketball.

-He performs terribly at tryouts, but he manages to land a spot on one of the town’s teams, with coach Mr. Patel, along with his son Preet, who is incredibly skilled at the sport onto the team as well, but had missed tryouts due to his uncle's funeral.
+He performs terribly at tryouts, but he manages to land a spot on one of the town’s teams, with coach Mr. Patel, along with his son Preet, who is incredibly skilled at the sport onto the team as well, and had missed tryouts due to his uncle's funeral.
 Mr. Patel created a team with the kids who were cut from tryouts so his son would be able to play.
 The team has difficulties practicing, and their court is rented out by another club.
-Things only get worse when Preet sprains his ankle, leaving him unable to play for the season.
+Things only get worse when Preet breaks his ankle, leaving him unable to play for the season.